-Homemade dog food is actually easier than you think and way cheaper than you’d imagine!
+Homemade dog food recipes are actually easier than you think and way cheaper than you’d imagine!
 Just imagine throwing ingredients into this Crockpot Dog Food recipe and letting it cook all day and have healthy, nutritious food for your pup for a week.

 Homemade Crockpot Dog Food Recipe

 It’s super easy to make homemade dog food and usually you can just throw everything into the slow cooker and be done!
 The best part is you don’t have to bother with spices – just sweet vegetables like carrots or peas or sweet potatoes are enough to flavor the dog food for your pups.

 What are the best ingredients for homemade dog food?